rkt/rkt/Documentation/configuration.md

 ##### Description and examples

-This version of the `paths` configuration specifies one additional field: `data`.
+This version of the `paths` configuration specifies two additional fields: `data` and `stage1-images`.

 The `data` field is a string that defines where image data and running pods are stored.
+This field is optional.

+The `stage1-images` field is a string that defines where are the stage1 images are stored.
 This field is optional.

 Example `paths` configuration: